The (Not So Distant) Future of Web Design

 “I think we were married in the past to putting everything in grids, everything is symmetrical,” said Nico, “But now, we’re seeing all the other elements overlap.
 The background, a block element here, some typeface here.
 It’s all kind of laid out in a very chaotic fashion and I really enjoy it.”

-With the average user becoming more and more accustomed to web layout, web developers have felt the freedom to make their design a little more complex.
+With the average user becoming more and more accustomed to web layouts, web developers have felt the freedom to make their design a little more complex.
 One example Nico gave is the hamburger in the corner of many websites.
 It’s those three horizontal lines that you can click to see the site menu.

 Nobody told us to click here to see a menu, but through experience, most users have become fluent to the fact that these three lines equal a menu.